How to Veganize Any Recipe: Sweet Edition

 Pineapple Upside-Down Cake

 White sugar isn't among Rivers Samson's must-have items.
-Rivers Samson stocks her pantry with coconut sugar, brown rice syrup, and stevia as sugar substitutes.
+Instead, she stocks her pantry with coconut sugar, brown rice syrup, and stevia as sugar substitutes.
 She uses agave nectar in small amounts as well.

 Chocolate-Covered Peppermint Sandwich Cookies